 - Then there’s a contemporary option.
 Maybe your restaurant tailors towards a demographic who have more disposable income.
 You need to create the vibe in your name so that your target audience knows what to expect.
-Using place names in a creative way can work.
-For example for a French Restaurant name idea look at places in France, French artists, sculptors, poets and create combinations as above.
-For instance ‘Uzès’ – a simple town in France which already sounds like an excellent name for a French restaurant.
+Creatively using place names can work.
+For example, for a French Restaurant name idea, look at places in France, French artists, sculptors, poets and create combinations as above.
+For instance, ‘Uzès’ – a simple town in France that already sounds like an excellent French restaurant name.

 Good restaurant names that aren’t taken